syl22-00/pocketsphinx.js/README.md

 recognizer.postMessage({command: 'addKeyword', data: keyphrase, callbackId: id});
 ```

 Just as like with grammars, words should already be in the recognizer, and the id of the newly added search is given in the callback.
+As explained previously, you might want to ajust the sensitivity threshold when initializing the recognizer, for example with providing `["-kws_threshold", "2"]`.

 ### e.
 Starting recognition